Accumulated Other Comprehensive Income

 After the 25 shares of treasury stock are sold, the balance in Treasury Stock becomes a debit of $900 (45 shares at their cost of $20 per share).
 The Paid-in Capital from Treasury Stock now shows a credit balance of $170.

 Now let's illustrate what happens when the next sale of treasury stock results in a "loss" and it exceeds the credit balance in Paid-in Capital from Treasury Stock.
 Let's assume that the remaining 45 shares of treasury stock are sold by the corporation for $12 per share and the proceeds total $540.
 Since the cost of those treasury shares was $900 (45 shares at a cost of $20 each) there will be a "loss" of $360.
 This $360 is too large to be absorbed by the $170 credit balance in Paid-in Capital from Treasury Stock.
-As a result, the first $170 of the "loss" goes to Paid-in Capital from Treasury Stock and the remaining $190 ($360 minus $170) is debited to Retained Earnings as shown in the following journal entry.
+As a result, the first $170 of the "loss" goes to Paid-in Capital from Treasury Stock and the remaining $190 ($360 minus $170) is debited to Retained Earnings as shown in this journal entry:

 Again, no income statement account was involved with the sale of treasury stock, even though the shares were sold for less than their cost.
 The difference between the cost of the shares sold and their proceeds was debited to stockholders' equity accounts.
 The debit was applied to Paid-in Capital from Treasury Stock for as much as that account's credit balance.
 Any "loss" greater than the credit balance was debited to Retained Earnings.
-The stockholders' equity section of the balance sheet now appears as follows.
+The stockholders' equity section of the balance sheet now appears as follows: